 I’m Annie (Garcia) Lucey, a trained chef and professional recipe developer.
-With an emphasis on fresh and bright recipes, I find inspiration from the seasonal produce in my home state of California, as well as my Italian and Mexican roots.
+My cooking style is causal, feel-good, seasonally driven and inspired by my home state of California, as well as my Sicilian and Mexican roots.
+I'm obsessed with tomatoes, seasonal produce, and getting you to step into your kitchen.

-Beyond sharing recipes, I’m on a mission to teach you the basics of home cooking to make it more intuitive.
-I not only hope to share recipes that are creative and easy to recreate in any home kitchen but really, I want to share a general feeling in the kitchen.
+This is where I share my own recipes.
+The flavors are cheffy, fresh, and creative, and the cooking techniques are casual.
+Beyond sharing recipes, I really hope to share a general feeling in the kitchen.
 More than anything else I just want it to feel…casual, doable, and hopefully at least a little inspired and fun.
-Most nights you can find me cooking with a good playlist and having too much fun finding ways to incorporate my vintage thrifted kitchen finds on the table.
-It's low key, it's casual, and a good vibe, and I hope to share some of that from my little corner of the internet.
+Most nights you can find me cooking with a good playlist and finding ways to incorporate my vintage kitchen finds on the table.
+It's low key and a good vibe, and I hope to share some of that from my little corner of the internet.

 Q: what can i expect from your website?